lamaxko/PFOF_Final/README.md

 # PFOF_Final

 ## Usage
 It is recommended to scrape between 22:00 and 00:00, the data will be most complete.
+The `01_scrape.py` will approximatly take 2 hours to scrape one trading day.
+And the `02_analysis.py` will run up to 15 minutes.

 1. Install the required packages:
     ```